iloaiza/planted_solutions/README.md

 	- DF: largest fragment from double factorization
 	- DF-boost: using the frame from the largest DF fragment, all number operators from the Hamiltonian are collected
 	- CSA: Cartan sub-algebra/greedy full rank decomposition using spacial orbitals, optimizes coefficients for both one-electron and two-electron tensors at the same time
+ 	- CAS: Complete Active Space decompositing using spin orbital basis, optimizes coefficients for both one-electron and two-electron tensors at the same time.